hilbix/Sponge-Vanilla/README.md

 - This pulls a lot via the proxy, so be sure you have a fast Internet connection.
 - If some problems arise, fix them.
 Each step must be completed successfully before you start the next step.
+- The `apt-get dist-upgrade` is likely to fail for the first time.
+Just repeat it a second time.

 ### Cleanups and basic installs